wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 A better scheme would be just to add an else to the `if` statement that checks pending retries, and return `false` there.

+If there is no pending retry on the old address, the block is not locked, and the state of the block is a stable state, eviction could then proceed in the current cycle, by sending write back requests to the lower level with `PUTS`, `PUTE`, or `PUTM` commands, for state `S`, `E`, and `M`, respectively.
+Transient states indicate ongoing transactions on the address, in which case eviction should also be delayed (the control flow will hit the `default` case).
+The actual request object is sent with `sendWriteback()`, which is just a simple function that creates a new event object, computes the delivery time, initializes related fields, sends the request downwards by calling `forwardByAddress()`, and finally updates the block's timestamp.
+After sending the write back event object, if the cache is expecting an `ACK` for write backs (which is configured during `init()`), a write back entry is also inserted into the MSHR for the old address by calling `insertWriteback()`.
+Note that the write back entry is always inserted as the front request of the old address.
+The state of the block is reset to `I` to reflect the fact that the block has been evicted.